This article provides information to help you get started with airframe tuning. It includes an overview of the main steps, tools and concepts.

-Tuning P, PI or PID values can improve how quickly an observed error between desired attitude (pitch, speed, bearing, whatever) and actual attitude can be cancelled out, without undue oscillation.
+Tuning FF, P, PI or PID values can improve how quickly an observed error between desired attitude (pitch, speed, bearing, whatever) and actual attitude can be canceled out, without undue oscillation.

 A simple configuration can just specify a P term (I and D is zero

-Refer to the Roll, Pitch and Yaw controller tuning guide for more information
+Refer to Manual Roll, Pitch and Yaw Controller Tuning Guide or here for firmaware versions before 4.1. for more information